alsamitech/tdxframe/README.md

 This also has stdio.h **localized** in `sources/io.h` as this heavily depends on that library to work properly.
 This library, in total has a few depenends on the C standard libraries and exC in some versions of this library.

 **BASICS OF THE TDX FRAMEWORK**
 This contains temporary places to keep numerical values.
-These are called **All-Acsess Variables (AAVs)** there are multiple types of AAVs including a, b, and c, but this is how the first 30 AAVs work:
+These are called **All-Acsess Variables (AAVs)** there are multiple types of AAVs including a, b, c, and R. but this is how the first 30 AAVs work (type a & r):
 1-10 hold an int value
 10-20 hold a double value
 20-30 hold a float value